iamarkadyt/aacli/README.md

 <img src="https://github.com/iamarkadyt/aacli/raw/master/media/aws-flow.png" alt="secure aws flow diagram" />

-Here is a schema of a secure and practical AWS authentication flow:
+User authenticates into the HUB account, then assumes roles in downstream environment accounts.
+Role assumption returns temporary AWS credentials that can be used for interacting with a particular AWS account.

+Below is a more detailed description of this AWS authentication flow.
+Actual IAM policies required to implement it will be covered in the following section.

 - You set up a HUB-AND-SPOKE AWS account organization with root account as the HUB and dev, stage, prod and other environment accounts as SPOKES.
 In this setup resources of all environments are fully isolated from each other, which is a great security practice on its own.
 [This approach is recommended by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).
-- Permanent authentication credentials for HUB account are stored on employees' machines.
-These credentials are attached to employees' personal IAM users in HUB account whose IAM permissions only allow them to assume roles in downstream accounts.
+- Permanent authentication credentials for HUB account are stored on employees' machines 24/7.
+These credentials are attached to employees' personal IAM users in HUB account.
+Those IAM users only allow one action -- role assumption in downstream accounts (`sts:AssumeRole` action).
 - Granting of access to downstream accounts is done through IAM roles, and it always requires OTP multi-factor authentication step.
-- AWS credentials downloaded onto the machine after a successful authentication with a downstream AWS environment are AWS IAM role credentials which are temporary by their nature and expire in 1 hour by default.
+- AWS credentials downloaded onto the machine by this CLI after a successful authentication with a downstream AWS environment are AWS IAM role credentials which are temporary by their nature and expire in 1 hour by default.
 This effectively forces credential rotation on your employees' machines every hour.
 And if an employee stops using an AWS environment (e.g. switched to a different activity, end of work day) access gateways from their machine to the AWS account automatically expire, effectively keeping the company-wide attack surface of that account to a reasonable minimum at all times.
 - In this setup access to downstream environments can be regulated on a user-by-user basis since every employee receives a personal IAM user in the HUB account and can be restricted to possess only a certain set of IAM group memberships.
-For example a user might not be allowed to be a part of PROD_USERS IAM group.
+For example a user might not be allowed to be a part of `PROD_ACCESS` IAM group.

+# Example IAM policies

+HUB account.
+IAM group `DEV_ACCESS`.

 # How this CLI tool helps